Country Strong: Plot

-Beau ends his relationship with Kelly, and begins to spend more time with Chiles, whose fame has been increasing as the tour progresses.
+Beau ends his relationship with Kelly and begins to spend more time with Chiles, whose fame has been increasing as the tour progresses.
 Chiles and Beau form a bond and Beau lets go of his earlier hostilities towards her.
 She even finishes the chorus to his song "Give in to Me".
 Later, Beau confronts James about Kelly's worsening condition.
 James insists that Kelly may get better, and says that he can't let her go out with a failure.
 Beau disagrees and subtly admits their affair.
 Enraged, James punches him in the jaw.

 Before the next show in Austin, Kelly is unable to go on stage after drinking.
-Beau and Chiles still do their opening act, where they perform "Give in to Me" for the first time together.
-JJ, Kelly's agent, nearly cancels the tour but is dissuaded by Kelly's offer of sex; having witnessed this, Beau becomes frustrated with Kelly.
-That same night, Chiles and Beau have sex, and Beau confesses to Chiles that he likes her.
-In Dallas, Beau gives Chiles a pair of star-shaped earrings and asks her to move with him to California.
+Despite this, Beau and Chiles go ahead with their opening act, performing "Give in to Me" for the first time together.
+JJ, Kelly's agent, nearly cancels the tour but is dissuaded by Kelly's offer of sex.
+Witnessing this, Beau becomes frustrated with Kelly.
+Later that night, Chiles and Beau have sex, and Beau confesses to Chiles that he likes her.
+In Dallas, Beau gives Chiles a pair of star-shaped earrings and asks her to move to California with him.
 Chiles immediately agrees, but then asks for more time to consider the offer.

 The two perform and Kelly comes out, this time sober and ready, and performs her entire set for the first time.
 Kelly performs "Country Strong", "Shake That Thing", and "Coming Home".
 After the concert, James and JJ immediately begin making plans for Kelly's future.
 That night, Kelly commits suicide by overdosing on prescription medication.
 She leaves a letter to Beau, echoing his earlier words that "Love and fame can't live in the same place."
 In the letter, she gives him the advice to choose "love".
 Beau takes her advice, and after Kelly's funeral, he moves to California.

-Later on, Beau is singing in a bar in California, when Chiles walk in, wearing the earrings he gave her.
+Later on, Beau is singing in a bar in California, when Chiles walks in, wearing the earrings he gave her.
 They begin singing "Give in to Me" together.